ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PortfolioAnalysis Documentation.md

 ### `asset_allocation`

 - Retrieves the calculated asset composition of the portfolio.
-- Returns: A pandas DataFrame containing the asset composition of the portfolio, including asset type, total market value, and asset weight.
+- PerformanceAnalysis: A pandas DataFrame containing the asset composition of the portfolio, including asset type, total market value, and asset weight.

 ### `fixed_income_etfs`

 - Retrieves a DataFrame containing the allocation of fixed income ETFs in the portfolio.
-- Returns: A pandas DataFrame representing the allocation of fixed income ETFs.
+- PerformanceAnalysis: A pandas DataFrame representing the allocation of fixed income ETFs.

 ### `stocks`

 - Retrieves a DataFrame containing the allocation of stocks in the portfolio.
-- Returns: A pandas DataFrame representing the allocation of stocks.
+- PerformanceAnalysis: A pandas DataFrame representing the allocation of stocks.

 ### `options`

 - Retrieves a DataFrame containing options data from the PDF scraper.
-- Returns: A pandas DataFrame containing options data.
+- PerformanceAnalysis: A pandas DataFrame containing options data.

 ### `exchange_traded_funds`

 - Retrieves a DataFrame containing the allocation of exchange-traded funds (ETFs) in the portfolio.
-- Returns: A pandas DataFrame representing the allocation of ETFs.
+- PerformanceAnalysis: A pandas DataFrame representing the allocation of ETFs.

 ### `corporate_bonds`

 - Retrieves a DataFrame containing investment details for Corporate Bonds.
-- Returns: A pandas DataFrame containing investment details for Corporate Bonds.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for Corporate Bonds.

 ### `bond_partial_calls`

 - Retrieves a DataFrame containing investment details for Partial Calls Bonds.
-- Returns: A pandas DataFrame containing investment details for Partial Calls Bonds.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for Partial Calls Bonds.

 ### `bond_funds`

 - Retrieves a DataFrame containing investment details for Bond Funds.
-- Returns: A pandas DataFrame containing investment details for Bond Funds.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for Bond Funds.

 ### `equity_funds`

 - Retrieves a DataFrame containing investment details for Equity Funds.
-- Returns: A pandas DataFrame containing investment details for Equity Funds.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for Equity Funds.

 ### `money_market_funds`

 - Retrieves a DataFrame containing investment details for Money Market Funds.
-- Returns: A pandas DataFrame containing investment details for Money Market Funds, including an added "Market Value" column.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for Money Market Funds, including an added "Market Value" column.

 ### `treasuries`

 - Retrieves a DataFrame containing investment details for U.S. Treasuries (cash equivalents).
-- Returns: A pandas DataFrame containing investment details for U.S. Treasuries.
+- PerformanceAnalysis: A pandas DataFrame containing investment details for U.S. Treasuries.

 ### `equity_collection`

 - Retrieves a collection of DataFrames containing equity-related asset allocations.
-- Returns: A dictionary with asset type names as keys and corresponding DataFrames as values.
+- PerformanceAnalysis: A dictionary with asset type names as keys and corresponding DataFrames as values.

 ### `cash_equivalent_collection`

 - Retrieves a collection of dataframes for cash equivalent investments.
-- Returns: A dictionary with keys representing cash equivalent investment types and values as dataframes containing investment details.
+- PerformanceAnalysis: A dictionary with keys representing cash equivalent investment types and values as dataframes containing investment details.

 ### `fixed_income_collection`

 - Retrieves a collection of DataFrames containing fixed income-related asset allocations.
-- Returns: A dictionary with asset type names as keys and corresponding DataFrames as values.
+- PerformanceAnalysis: A dictionary with asset type names as keys and corresponding DataFrames as values.

 ## Methods